 What is a Sustainable Capsule Wardrobe?

-The term ‘capsule wardrobe’ was coined back in the 1970s, and has become pretty ubiquitous now.
-It refers to a pared -down, simplified wardrobe that contains a relatively small number of classic, carefully chosen, versatile items.
+The concept of a capsule wardrobe has existed for ages, but the term itself was coined back in the 1970s, and has become pretty ubiquitous now.
+It refers to a pared -down, simplified wardrobe that contains a relatively small number of classic, carefully chosen, versatile pieces.
 The capsule wardrobe is a basic wardrobe foundation, with staple pieces that can be paired with more fleeting pieces.
 The main attraction of the capsule wardrobe, in popular culture, is minimalism.
 The main attraction of the capsule wardrobe, in my opinion, is its potential for environmental sustainability.
-That is, of course, if you have curated a sustainable capsule wardrobe – i.e. collected pieces that you either purchased secondhand or purchased from a sustainable, ethical brand.
+That is, of course, if you have curated a sustainable capsule wardrobe – i.e. collected pieces that will stand the test of time, that you either purchased secondhand or purchased from a sustainable, ethical brand.

 Can we live with a minimal set of clothing items that we wear regularly and repeatedly over years, that is versatile and of excellent quality, and that can save us money and planetary resources?